NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

 Now, commit and push a change to your repository.
 This will trigger the CI run.

-You can also manually trigger a deploy on the *Test and Release* workflow.
+You can also manually trigger a deployment on the Test and Release workflow.

 Running the solution during development
 ***************************************